presleyagro/derive/README.md

 * How do you feel about the site?
 Is it useful?
 Is it interesting?
 Is it beautiful?
 * What is one thing you would change about this site?

-Your responses may be point form, or one or two paragraphs about each site as long as you cover the points listed abo\
+Your responses may be point form, or 1–2 paragraphs about each site as long as you cover the points listed above for each.
-ve for each.

 ---
 ## Site 1